keiveulbugs/Twelve-API-Cashregister/README.md

 The original Twelve API documentation can be found [here](https://clientapi.twelve.eu/index.html).
 You can request your publickey, privatekey and clientid from Twelve by emailing them.

-**NOTE:** If you use the API without this crate, please remember that the API keys should be in pure lowercase.
+**NOTE:** If you use the API without this crate, please remember that the API keys should be in pure UPPERCASE.
 Otherwise you will get an authentication error.